 GC PASS – Gulf Coast Partners in Student Success

 Sponsored by Houston Endowment and University of Texas at Austin, this project is partnership grant with Goose Creek CISD.
 The goals are 1) to increase college readiness among high school graduates, easing the transition for graduates to community college in the Gulf Coast region; 2) to increase student success in community college developmental courses.
 This three-year, $600,000 award is to be used to target student groups that traditionally have faced significant barriers to success, including students of color and low-income students.
-The grant ends on Dec.
+The grant ended on Dec.
 31, 2014.

 National Texas Coastal Management/Galveston Bay Foundation – sub-recipient – $40,000

 This project is in partnership between Lee College and the University of Houston-Clear Lake.
 The project allows undergraduate research opportunities for Lee students with upper division students and faculty at UHCL.
 These opportunities are critical for science students in community college programs to compete successfully for spots in university programs when they transfer, and to build skills necessary for employment within the sciences.
-The $40,000 sub recipient grant ends on April 30, 2014.
+The $40,000 sub recipient grant ended on April 30, 2014.

 National Science Foundation – Advanced Technical Education – Workshops for Physics

 The funding provides 3-day intensive workshops over a period of three years for physics faculty at community colleges and high schools.
 The 2012 award amount is approximately $270.000.
 The grant ended April 30, 2013.

 National Texas Coastal Management/Galveston Bay Foundation

 The project will provide undergraduate research opportunities for our students, and allow for collaborative opportunities with upper division students and faculty at UHCL.
 These opportunities are critical for science students in community college programs to compete successfully for spots in university programs when they transfer, and to build skills necessary for employment within the sciences.
-The $37,892 grant starts Oct.
-1, 2014, and ends April 30, 2014.
+The $37,892 grant started Oct.
+1, 2014, and ended April 30, 2014.

 The Texas Higher Education Coordinating Board – Perkins